siddhu1919/Employee_management_system_using_Flutter/README.md

 This project is licensed under the MIT License.

 Contact
-For any inquiries or issues, please contact [Your Name] at [your.email@example.com].
+For any inquiries or issues, please contact [Siddhu1919] at [https://github.com/siddhu1919].